harrydowning/serl/docs/source/user_guide/lang_config.rst

 See the :ref:`meta-tokens-ref` property for details on the syntax used to reference other tokens.

 ..
 Note::
-  Any tokens defined but not used within the :ref:`grammar` will be ignored.
+  Any tokens defined but not used within the :ref:`grammar` object will be ignored.
   This could be because those tokens are used only to be substituted into another token for readability.

 Tokens can also be specified implicitly.